 - Plucky Girl: Life hasn't been kind to poor Jubilee yet she's arguably one of the most upbeat and optimistic X-Men in spite of it.

-- Powered Armor: She seems to have picked up a suit since losing her powers.
+- Powered Armor: She temporarily picked up a suit after losing her powers.

 - The Prankster

 - Promotion to Parent: By virtue of finding an orphaned infant in Europe that she's now taking care of and names Shogo.
-She didn't even object to Sublime calling him her son and further issues show that she is, 100%, his mother.
+She didn't even object to Sublime calling him her son and further issues show that she considers herself to be his mother.

 - Red Eyes, Take Warning: If she loses control of her bloodlust her eyes glow red.

 - Rollerblade Good: In her early appearances, she was a mall rat who got around on rollerblades.